08 August 2013

 One in four mums who have returned to work believe they have been subjected to discrimination, either before or after the birth of their child, it emerged yesterday.

-Researchers found 51 per cent consider that their employers’ and colleagues’ attitude towards them changed when they fell pregnant, while two thirds said things have been 'difficult' for them since they returned from maternity leave.
+Researchers found 51% consider that their employers’ and colleagues’ attitude towards them changed when they became pregnant, while two thirds said things have been 'difficult' for them since they returned from maternity leave.

 Worryingly, nearly half of working mums felt having children halted their career progression, while a third described rising up the career ladder as a mum ‘impossible’.

-The research of 2,000 mums, commissioned by employment law specialists Slater & Gordon found four in ten mums don’t feel they have the support of their bosses.
+The research of 2,000 mums, commissioned by Employment Lawyers at Slater and Gordon UK, found four in ten mums don’t feel they have the support of their bosses.

-“It is in everyone’s interest to ensure that working mothers are allowed to work to their full potential.
+Kiran Daurka added, “Maternity discrimination is not a women’s issue – it is a societal and economic issue.
+“It's in everyone’s interest to ensure that working mothers are allowed to work to their full potential.

 The workplace is changing and it is more important than ever that we take advantage of a work force that are often happy to do early starts and late finishes and even weekends if it means it works around them having children.
 Flexibility really can be win-win for everyone.”